thekayshawn/thekayshawn.github.io/src/content/experience/monieworld.md

 ## The Tech Stack

-Frontend: React, Next.js, TypeScript, Tailwind CSS
+- Frontend: React, Next.js, TypeScript, Tailwind CSS
-Backend: PHP and MySQL for handling all the data
+- Backend: Java and Springboot for handling all the data
-Cloud: AWS and Azure for redundancy (can't have the money transfer app go down) Docker for consistent deployments
+- Cloud: GCP and Jenkins for redundancy (can't have the app go down)
+- Docker for consistent deployments
-Testing: Jest and Playwright for comprehensive coverage
+- Testing: Jest and Playwright for comprehensive coverage

 Security was obviously huge:

 - Full compliance with UK financial regulations
 - End-to-end encryption for everything sensitive
 - Proper API security with authentication and authorization